arnhrwd/dragon/README.md

     - hostname: 45.114.235.116
     dragon.deploy.dir: /home/ubuntu/packages

 Dragon has a number of deployment commands available, with `deploy` bundling a number of them together.
-It takes the original distro package as a command line parameter.
+It takes the original distro package as a command line parameter. **Note that these commands are destructive - they will overwrite whatever exists at the required locations.**

     ./dragon.sh deploy PATH_TO_DISTRO/dragon-VERSION-distro.zip [USERNAME]

 The distro must be one of `-distro.zip`, `-distro.tar.gz` or `-distro.tar.bz2`.
 The `USERNAME` is an optional parameter that is the username to login to the Ubuntu machines as, otherwise the user's login name will be used.
 The `deploy` command will install software on each Ubuntu machine:

-    mkdir -p /home/ubuntu/packages && sudo apt update && sudo apt install -y openjdk-11-jre-headless unzip && sudo apt autoremove
+    mkdir -p /home/ubuntu/packages && sudo apt update && sudo apt install -y openjdk-11-jre-headless unzip

 It will then copy the distribution into the deploy dir (`/home/ubuntu/packages` in this example), unpack it and configure it.
 The configuration file and other related files like log files will have the data port appended to them, so that they are unique when multiple Dragon daemons are on the same machine, e.g.: